tokajer/TokaZerkUI/README.md

 - To use **large maps**, rename the folder `Maps_large` to `Maps`
 - To use **small maps**, rename the folder `Maps_small` to `Maps`

-Make sure only one folder is named `Maps` at a time.

 ---

 ## Contributing